vogelb/jee-devpack-win/README.md

 ### 2. Configure installation

+- Select whether or not you want a VHD to be created for your dev pack  -- conf/devpack.bat -> DEVPACK_VHD

-- Packages will be downloaded to w:\tools\downloads -- install.bat -> DOWNLOADS_DIR
+- Packages will be downloaded to <installation folder>\downloads        -- setup.bat -> DOWNLOADS_DIR

-- Installed packages will NOT be deleted            -- install.bat -> KEEP_PACKAGES
+- Installed packages will NOT be deleted                                -- setup.bat -> KEEP_PACKAGES

-- Check the package versions in install.bat for updates.
+- Check the package versions in setup.bat for updates.

-- Check optional packages in install.bat.
+- Check optional packages in setup.bat.

 - Add additional or remove packages as required.

-### 3. Run install.bat to download and install the software packages
+### 3. Run setup.bat to download and install the software packages

 ### 4. Adapt the dev pack configuration to your needs